jotavare/minishell/README.md

 - [x] Check the subject for any other requirements.

 #### NICE TO KNOW
+> Some nice-to-know commands that will help the evaluatee and the evaluator.

 | Important Commands                | Description                                                              |
 | :-------------------------------- | :----------------------------------------------------------------------- |
 | `make -n`                         | Display the compilation information without actually compiling the code. |